THE FAR SIDE OF THE SKY© Christopher Earls Brennen

 Popular Japanese saying.

-And so it was that, some four years later, I took a taxi to the Kyoto Central Station and was soon speeding along at close to 160mph on the shinkansen bound for Fuji City, about 200 miles to the east.
+And so it was that, some four years later in Sept.1996, I took a taxi to the Kyoto Central Station and was soon speeding along at close to 160mph on the shinkansen bound for Fuji City, about 200 miles to the east.
 The Kodama or limited express (for Japanese trains of various degrees of expressness are given useful identifiers) arrived exactly on time at 10.52am at Shin-Fuji station.
 There I was met by my friend Yoshi Tsujimoto and one of his students, Masayuki Tanada, who had promised to carry both of us oldies to the summit of Fuji.
 Or so we teased him; in reality he was the very essence of quiet civility.

 From Shin-Fuji station it is an increasingly tortuous drive of some two hours through the town of Fujinomiya and up the lower slopes of Mount Fuji.
 You start in the typically dense built-up area around Fuji City and Fujinomiya and rise gently through crowded, rolling farmland.
 Soon, however, this gives way to dense semi-tropical Japanese forest of low trees and a thick ground-covering of bamboo.
 Higher up this forest begins to change with increasing numbers of larger pine trees and a thinning of the bamboo.
 Eventually the bamboo disappears completely to leave an attractive highland forest of firs.